© Crown copyright 2021

 - the risk of influenza A(H5N6) infection to UK residents who are travelling to China or affected areas with confirmed outbreaks and incidents in avian species is low

 - the level of risk of influenza A(H5N6) infection in those who arrive in the UK from China or affected areas and meet the case definition for novel avian influenza infection is low but warrants testing

-- if there is good compliance with guidance on infection control measures, the risk to healthcare workers caring for cases of influenza A(H5N6) in the UK is very low; however, severe respiratory illness in healthcare workers caring for cases of influenza A(H5N6) requires testing
+- if there is good compliance with guidance on infection control measures, the risk to healthcare workers caring for cases of influenza A(H5N6) in the UK is very low; however, new febrile or respiratory illness in healthcare workers caring for cases of influenza A(H5N6) requires testing

 No specific restrictions are advised for most people.
 However, people who are undergoing public health follow-up following a confirmed exposure to H5N6 are advised not to travel for the purposes of ensuring rapid access to care and investigations.